Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Cheap Price Point

-Babbel costs just $7 to $14 per month (depending on which package you go with).
-Compared to other Italian apps, that is one of the most affordable language learning tools on the market.
+Babbel costs just $8 to $15 per month (depending on which package you go with), making it one of the most affordable language learning tools on the market.

 This is particularly true if you can find Babbel’s Italian course on sale, which they run pretty regularly.
 Plus, the discounts usually stay in place on a monthly basis so long as you stay subscribed.
 In short, we love Babbel’s value proposition.